Ronnie Knight: Zomparelli killing

 In 1970, Knight's brother, David, was stabbed to death in a pub in Islington by Alfredo "Italian Tony" Zomparelli aka "Tony Z".
-Tony ran a travel agency in Soho and used to extort money from the owner of the A & M Casino, above the White Elephant Restaurant in Grosvenor Sq., Mayfair, by threatening the staff.
+Tony ran a travel agency in Soho and used to extort money from the owner of the A & M Casino, above the White Elephant Restaurant in Grosvenor Square, Mayfair, by threatening the staff.
 Tony died from bullet wounds to his back in the Golden Goose Arcade, Soho, in September 1974 a few weeks after being released following a prison sentence for manslaughter.
 Zomparelli had pleaded self-defence.

 After hitman George Bradshaw confessed to his involvement, and alleged Knight had paid him £1,000 for the task, Knight was arrested for the murder of Zomparelli and tried at the Old Bailey in 1980; Knight was acquitted.

 In his 1998 book, Memoirs and Confessions, Knight said he had hired a hitman, Nicky Gerard, to carry out the killing.
 Gerard, who himself was later murdered, was acquitted at the same trial as Knight.
 The killing was in revenge for the murder of Knight's brother.
 Under the double jeopardy rules in force at the time, it meant he could not be tried a second time.

 In 2002, Knight again denied responsibility.